• Skip to primary navigation

 Easy Ways to Organize Manuals and Warranties

-We all have them, those piles of appliances paper warranties and manuals scattered around the house.
+We all have them, those piles of appliances, paper warranties, and manuals scattered around the house.
 Where do you put them all?
 Do you store them in kitchen drawers or have a collection in the basement?
-Or, do you not have a place to put all of them?
+Or do you not have a place to put all of them?
 After we buy that new appliance, we forget that we need to file away the manual for those times when we need it - later on, years down the road, when that something happens.
-If you want to organize manuals and warranties, below we are sharing four ways to organizing manuals and warranties.
+If you want to organize manuals and warranties, we are sharing four ways below.

 Organizing Kitchen Manuals Made Easy